 The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.

 NOTE C - CASH AND INVESTMENTS (CONTINUED)

 Credit Risk

-The District's investments in treasury funds, commercial paper, and government loans are limited by state statutory requirements and bond compliance.
+The District's investments are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2022, the District's investments in Commercial Paper was rated A-1+ by Standard & Poor's.

 Concentration of Credit Risk